 Open Days give you a chance to get a feel for Cambridge as a city.
 The university-wide Open Days in July will give you a fantastic opportunity to visit the department for your subject as well as lots of colleges – including Peterhouse, of course!

-At Peterhouse, our next Open Day will be the Virtual Open Days on July 2nd and 3rd 2020.
+At Peterhouse, our next Open Day will be the University Open Days on July 7th and 8th 20222 .

 Applying to a course